OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 The contents of the certificate variable are then saved as files into the directories above.
 Certificates are special variables that expose the individual components that make up a certificate with [expanded properties](https://octopus.com/docs/projects/variables/certificate-variables#expanded-properties).
 We need to access three properties:

-* Certificate.CertificatePem, which is the public certificate
+* `Certificate.CertificatePem`, which is the public certificate
-* Certificate.PrivateKeyPem, which is the private key
+* `Certificate.PrivateKeyPem`, which is the private key
-* Certificate.ChainPem, which is the certificate chain
+* `Certificate.ChainPem`, which is the certificate chain

 We print the contents of these variables into three files: